emagine-epython/epython-showcase/docs/source/developer.rst

 Upload
 ^^^^^^

 The auto-build of the documentation isn't there yet.
-So manually upload with:
+So manually upload with.

+While still in the `docs` directory:

 .. code-block:: console

-    aws s3 sync . s3://doc.epythoncloud.io/
+    aws s3 sync build/ s3://doc.epythoncloud.io/